Last Updated on June 25, 2025

 You’ll never play crazy golf anywhere else like Globalls.
 It’s a 12 hole golf course and games experience in UV light.
 Lots of fun!

 For the teenagers who love the water, a trip to Hove Lagoon is fun.
 Try a paddle boarding on the sea during a taster day.
-Taster days are for teenagers aged 14 plus and wetsuits are provided.
+Taster days are also provide the opportunity to try windsurfing and wakeboarding.

 For teen shopaholics